Avatar Legends: The Fighting Game — Can It Bend the Future of Fighters?

 Q: When is it releasing?

-A: Scheduled for Summer 2026 on PC, PS4, PS5, Xbox Series X|S, and Switch 2.
+Answer: Coming in Summer 2026, available on PC, PS4/PS5, Xbox Series X|S and Switch 2.

 Q: What platforms?

-A: PC (Steam), consoles including PS4, PS5, Xbox Series, and Switch 2.
+Answer: PC (Steam), and then consoles like PS4, PS5, Xbox Series, and Switch 2.

-Q: How many characters at launch?
+Q: How many characters do you have at launch?

-A: 12 playable characters.
+Answer: 12 playable characters.

 Critical Analysis & My Take